SuperOfficeDocs/superoffice-docs/docs/en/webtools/index.md

 ## Distribution

-* SuperOffice Web will automatically detect new versions of Web Tools and will offer the user to update.
-Web Tools can also be downloaded manually from the Download menu inside SuperOffice.
+* SuperOffice Web will automatically detect new versions of WebTools and will offer the user to update.
+WebTools can also be downloaded manually from the Download menu inside SuperOffice.

 * SuperOffice Windows users will receive new versions upon upgrading the Windows client or by manually downloading and installing from the [Download Service][1].